Frequently Asked Questions

 FAQ

-Our mission is to have Paul Harris’s Home restored and furnished to look as it did in 1947.
+Our goal is to have Paul Harris’s Home restored and furnished to look as it did in 1947.

 Q: Who was Paul Harris?